skade/presentations/full-metal-ruby.md

 * Empathy
 * Ethics

-...Being able to get hold of a good Barista is completely optional.
+...Being able to get hold of a good barista is completely optional.

 ## Backchannels